Time in New Zealand: History

 On 2 November 1868, New Zealand officially adopted a standard time to be observed nationally, and was the first country to do so, about fifteen years before any other.
 Chatham Island was 45 minutes ahead of mainland New Zealand [twelve hours and fifteen minutes ahead of Coordinated Universal Time].
 It was based on longitude 172° 30′ East of Greenwich, 11 1/2 hours ahead of Greenwich Mean Time (GMT).
 This standard was known as New Zealand Mean Time (NZMT).

 In 1941, during the Second World War, clocks were advanced half an hour, to reduce electric power use making New Zealand 12 hours ahead of GMT.
 This change was made permanent from 1946 by the Standard Time Act 1945, at which the time at the 180°E meridian was made the basis for New Zealand Time.
 NZST remained half an hour ahead of NZMT, and the Chatham Islands 45 minutes ahead of NZST.

 In the late 1940s the atomic clock was developed and several laboratories began atomic time scales.
 A new time scale known as Coordinated Universal Time (UTC) was adopted internationally in 1972.
 This was based on the readings of atomic clocks, updated periodically in accordance with time variations in the Earth's rotation by the addition or deletion of seconds (called leap seconds).
 The Time Act 1974 defines New Zealand Standard Time as 12 hours in advance of UTC.

-In 2011, the New Zealand dependency of Tokelau moved its time zone forward by 24 hours, by skipping 30 December.
+In 2011, the New Zealand dependency of Tokelau moved its time zone forward by 24 hours, by skipping 30 December to be in the UTC+13:00 time zone, the same zone as New Zealand daylight saving.